rathoresrikant/Implementation-of-Curvy-RED-in-ns-3/src/traffic-control/doc/dual-q-coupled-curvy-red.rst

 Dual Queue Coupled Curvy RED queue disc
 -------------------------------

-DualQ Coupled Curvy RED [Schepper17]_ is a DualQ Coupled AQM algorithm.
+DualQ Coupled Curvy RED [Schepper17]_ is a DualQ Coupled AQM algorithm based on the Curvy RED algorithm.
 Curvy RED is a generalization as well as simplification of the RED queue disc.
 It requires less operations per packet than RED and can be used if the range of RTTs is limited.

 This chapter describes the DualQ Coupled Curvy RED queue disc implementation in |ns3|.